Italian Recipe Book

 • Finely chop parsley and mix it with olive oil, vinegar and a few pinches of salt.
 Add garlic.
 If you like strong garlic taste finely mince it, otherwise simply cut into a few thin slices and add to the oil mix.

-4 parsley sprigs, ¼ scant cup extra virgin olive oil, 1 garlic clove, 1 tbsp vinegar, Salt
+4 parsley sprigs, ¼ cup extra virgin olive oil, 1 clove garlic, 1 tablespoon vinegar, Salt

 • Place the peppers in a serving dish and cover them with the prepared dressing.